-Oland due in court for pretrial conferences ahead of second murder trial
+Dennis Oland's case put over until next week for pretrial conferences

-The case against Dennis Oland returns to a New Brunswick courtroom today for pre-trial conferences ahead of his retrial for the murder of his father.
+The case against Dennis Oland has been put over until next week for more pre-trial conferences ahead of his retrial for the murder of his father.

 Oland was charged with second-degree murder in the 2011 death of Richard Oland and is due to face another trial in October.